Project Overview

 FDC will also be facilitating the installation of a temporary power kiosk on site to provide temporary power to support ongoing construction activities.

+As excavation progresses below the natural groundwater level, a dewatering system will be implemented.
 The system will include a combination of wellpoints (also known as spears) and deep wells positioned around the excavation area.
-These systems are designed to temporarily lower the groundwater level to maintain a dry and stable work environment as bulk excavation continues.
+These systems are designed to temporarily lower the groundwater level and maintain a dry and stable working environment as excavation continues.

 Potential Impacts